Eyacorkett/AACJ-Balatro-mod/README.md

 This mod for Balatro replaces elements of the game with stuff (sometimes only tangentially) related to the Ace Attorney Circlejerk community.

 Download the mod by pressing the green "Code" button, then pressing "Download ZIP".
-The "releases" section represents major milestones in the development of the mod, but contain outdated versions of the mod.
+The "releases" section represents major milestones in the development of the mod, but contain outdated (but stable) versions of the mod.

 Install the mod using [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Malverk](https://github.com/Eremel/Malverk).
 A guide to installing Lovely can be found [here](https://github.com/ethangreen-dev/lovely-injector).